lois2inn/PyBer_Analysis/README.md

 - Statistics 1.0.3.5

 ## Results
-If we compare the average number of rides between each city type, we'll notice that the average number of rides in the rural cities is about 3.5 and 2.5 times lower than urban and suburban cities, respectively.
+If we compare the average number of rides between each city type, we'll notice that
+- The average number of rides in the rural cities is about 3.5 and 2.5 times lower than urban and suburban cities, respectively.
+- The average fare price is higher in rural cities followed by suburban cities.
+- The number of drivers in urban cities is more than suburban cities and rural cities.